|

 to those caused by the high surge flow!

-there is a need for this extra gas and a special gas storage device
+a need for this extra gas and a special gas storage device defined by

-defined by Stauffer in his 1982 patented system.
-We have found
+Stauffer in his 1982 patented system.
+We have found welders see this

-area.
-Two specific observations at fabricators defined this problem.
+observations at fabricators defined this problem.
+These observation

 Flowmeters Placed at Wire Feeder Gas Inlet